chiabingxuan/DSA3101-Group-Project/README.md

 #### 5.3.4 Performance Metrics and Interpretation

 #### Time Complexity: Explain
+- For a typical case, the expected time complexity is O(N^3), where N = (`num_routes` x `num_time_slots`).
+This is based on the average-case complexity.
+  - This accounts for the main computational effort of the linear programming optimization.

 #### Space Complexity: Explain
+- Space complexity is O(N^2), where N = (`num_routes` x `num_time_slots`).
+  - This is due to the storage requirements for the constraint matrices.

+#### Overall
+- The time and space complexity are generally reasonable.
+However, it is worth noting that it can be challenging if N (i.e. the number of decision variables) grows too large.
+  - For time complexity O(N^3), if N becomes very large (e.g. number of routes and time slots increase significantly), the time required grows rapidly, potentially making it too slow for real-time applications.
+  - For space complexity, large N would similarly strain memory resources.
+- For small to moderate N, the model is good and would provide precise results.
+For large N, it can potentially be problematic.

 ### 5.4 **Subgroup B: System Optimization and Forecasting**